-- A. Faculty Culture: In order to integrate contingent faculty into the culture of our academic community, Departments, Chairs, and Deans should: - 1.
+- a.
+Faculty Culture.
+In order to integrate contingent faculty into the culture of our academic community, Departments, Chairs, and Deans should: - 1.
 Understand, affirm, and treat contingent faculty as valuable teachers and scholars within the University community. - 2.
 Give contingent faculty opportunities to participate in Departmental and Divisional meetings, initiatives, and events.
-Contingent faculty deserve opportunities for service and involvement that will afford

-- them opportunities for professional development and meaningful participation. - 3.
-Normally, a contingent faculty member and their chair will determine appropriate service requirements.
-Should contingent faculty feel that they are being given insufficient or excessive service expectations by their chair, they should consult with the Contingent Faculty Caucus, who can appeal to the dean. - 4.
-Acknowledge the scholarly accomplishments of contingent faculty and invite them to participate in the forums, working groups, and lecture series in which tenure-line faculty present their scholarship and research. - 5.
-Due to the particular challenges to academic freedom facing colleagues in contingent positions, the Division must vigorously defend their academic freedom and due-process rights. - B. Participation in Departmental meetings and discussions: Contingent faculty should be included in Department meetings and discussions, except for staffing and personnel matters.
+Contingent faculty deserve opportunities for service and involvement that will afford them opportunities for professional development and meaningful participation; however, they should be shielded from service expectations that are inappropriate to their level of compensation and job security. - 3.
+Acknowledge the scholarly accomplishments of contingent faculty and invite them to participate in the forums, working groups, and lecture series in which tenure-line faculty present their scholarship and research. - 4.
+Be sensitive to the particular challenges to academic freedom facing colleagues in contingent positions, and accordingly should vigorously defend their academic freedom and due-process rights. - b.
+Participation in Departmental meetings and discussions: Contingent faculty should be included in Departmental meetings and discussions, with the exception of staffing and personnel matters.

-C. Hiring and Staffing:
+c.
+Hiring and Staffing: